 - While the mushrooms are cooking, make the cashew cream sauce.

-- In the cup of a high-speed blender (such as Vitamix), add the raw cashews, boiling water, any remaining broth and blend until smooth and creamy.
-The mixture will be the consistency of thick(ish) milk.
+- In the cup of a high-speed blender (such as Vitamix), add the raw cashews, boiling water, and salt then blend until smooth and creamy.
+The mixture will be the consistency of whipping cream.

 Putting It All Together

-- Pour the cashew sauce and half the pasta water into the mushroom-spinach mixture let it come to a boil over medium-high heat.
-Then reduce the heat to a simmer.
+- Pour the cashew sauce and veggie broth into the mushroom mixture, add the spinach.
+Let the sauce bubble up on medium-high then reduce the heat to a simmer.

 - Fold in the cooked, drained pasta.
-Add another splash of the pasta water if necessary to get the correct sauce consistency.
+Add a splash of the pasta water as necessary to correct the sauce consistency.
 Taste and adjust seasoning as necessary

-- Garnish with chopped parsley/basil or fresh thyme leaves, a generous sprinkle of black pepper, and hot pepper flakes to taste.
+- Garnish with chopped parsley/basil or fresh thyme leaves, a generous sprinkle of black pepper, and hot pepper flakes.
 Enjoy!